sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 ## Generation

 [**Glue42 Enterprise**](https://glue42.com/enterprise/) starts to generate metrics automatically when initialized.
-To control what data you want to receive, add configuration for the metrics in the `"configuration"` property of the `"gw"` top level key of the `system.json` file, located in `%LocalAppData%\Tick42\GlueDesktop\config`.
+To control what data you want to receive, add configuration for the metrics in the `"configuration"` property of the `"gw"` top-level key of the `system.json` file, located in `%LocalAppData%\Tick42\GlueDesktop\config`.

 The example configuration below shows how to allow only the [User Journey](#generation-user_journey_metrics) metrics from all publishers and publish them to a local file: